DerBrunoIR/SystemGoverner/README.md

 user@~ rm /tmp/pandoc.deb // remove debian file
 ```

-In the example, `From` checks twice if pandoc is indeed installed.
+In the example, `From` checks twice if Pandoc is indeed installed.
-Higher order utility classes, like `From`, can not know what actions States, like `dependency` and `target`, actually perform.
+Higher-order utility classes, like `From`, can not know what actions States, like `dependency` and `target`, actually perform.
 For example a bad custom State could already install the `target` State and installing it twice could corrupt the existing installation.
-Therefore we carfully double check.
+Therefore, we carefully double-check.

 A larger and less documented example can be found in `./my_ubuntu.py`.

 # TODO

 System configuration is difficult to test without writing some kind of mock.
-Some time in the future I will maybe investigate writing tests.
+Some time in the future, I will maybe investigate writing tests.
 Until then, most code is tested only manually by me.

 Package the library.

-Document ubuntu utilities.
+Document Ubuntu utilities.

 # Security